HCM City – Da Nang via Phong Nha – 13 Days

 (H) on the map is a detour 10 km each way and really worth doing if you have the time.
 Some great photo stops around a very picturesque lake system.

-Day 3: Bao Loc - Ta Dung - Dalat
+Bao Loc - Ta Dung - Dalat

 As you will find evident with most of my recommended routes, the best way is far from the shortest way.
 Today’s ride is a great example of that.
-We literally go backwards to go forwards but so worth it.
+We literally go backwards to go forwards but so worth it.Â

-(B) takes you around the dam wall as you can no longer ride over that.
+(A) takes you around the dam wall as you can no longer ride over that.
 Good photo spot when you get to the wall.
 Especially if they are letting some water go.

-(C) is your lunch stop.
+(B) is your lunch stop.
 The food’s good and the restaurant views up with the best.

-(G) is worth a stop.
+(D) is worth a stop.
 Climb up into the statue for great countryside views if you’re feeling fit.
 The Buddhist prayer area inside the statue at the base is worth checking out and from the base the best view of the waterfall also.

-Other waypoints are keeping you on the right roads and you’ll find plenty of great photo stops during the afternoon ride.
+You’ll find plenty of great photo stops during the afternoon ride.
 Really a great day in the South particularly given how terrible the busier options are.

 Lots of accommodation options in Dalat but even so can be very busy in holiday times so it’s wise to book ahead.

-(I) a favourite I use a lot.
+(F) a favourite I use a lot.
 Quite unique particularly if you’re with a lady and a short walk to the night market and many of the recommended food options listed.

-Day 4: Dalat - Sorrento Beach Club
+Da Lat - Sorrento Beach Club

 Distance: 215 kms